FluxLemur/citybash/README.md

     - `ATTACK [city-name] [# soldiers] SUCCESS` if city name valid and soldiers in [1, # soldiers in city]
     - `INVALID ATTACK.
 USAGE: [player key] ATTACK [other city name] [# soldiers]\n`

+When the game is over, the server rejects player commands, and the administrator can announce the results.

 ## Special Features in Development
-- Barbarians
+- Barbarian cities
-  - Can players team up against one barbarian city?
 - Different types of military units

 ## Implementation
 The engine is implemented in C++.
 We attempt to follow the [Google C++ Style Guide](https://google.github.io/styleguide/cppguide.html).

-Simulations of the game mechanics are in Python.
+Simulations of the game mechanics are in Python (see `simulations/`).
 A guiding philosophy is that decisions should be "data-informed" rather than arbitrary.